- 13.4–17.3 in

 - Busardo aliancho (Spanish)

-- A recent study attached satellite transmitters to the backs of four Broad-winged Hawks and followed them as they migrated south in the fall.
-The hawks migrated an average of 7,000 km (4,350 mi) to northern South America, and traveled an average of 111 km (69 mi) each day.
-Once at the wintering grounds, the hawks did not move around much, staying on average within 2.6 square km (1 square mi).
+- Scientists used satellite transmitters to track four Broad-winged Hawks as they migrated south in the fall.
+The hawks migrated an average of 4,350 miles to northern South America, traveling 69 miles each day.
+Once on their wintering grounds the hawks did not move around much, staying on average within a 1-square-mile area.